 - Minimize expenses whenever possible through strategies such as outsourcing and automation.

 - Keep enough emergency funds available to cover your expenses for a few months during a cash slowdown.

 3. Combining Business and Personal Finances

-Cash flow crunches can also emerge from mixing business and personal finances.
-This makes it easy to accidentally spend money your business needs on personal expenses, and harder to track how much money your business has and how much you’re spending — another one of the common challenges of entrepreneurship.
+Cash-flow crunches can emerge from mixing business and personal finances.
+This makes it easy to accidentally spend money your business needs on personal expenses.
+It also makes it harder to track how much money your business has and how much you’re spending — another one of the common challenges of entrepreneurship.

 You can keep your business and personal finances separate by following some simple strategies:

-- Create separate accounting spreadsheets for your personal and business finances (or make your personal expenses a separate line item you can easily track separately).
+- Create separate accounting spreadsheets for your personal and business finances (or make your personal expenses a separate line item so you can easily track each separately).

 - Use a separate storage system for business financial paperwork.